Park Haley | Attorney Bios

 Ms. Haley received her law degree from West Virginia University School of Law, spending her third year of law school as a visiting student at the T. C. Willams School of Law at University of Richmond.
 She was a member of the Moot Court Board at both schools.

 Ms. Haley serves on the Board of Supervisors in Chesterfield County representing the Midlothian District.
 She has been committed to giving back to the community, has been a strong advocate for education, and has been active in county government and state services for over two decades.
 She strongly believes in giving to her community, and her commitment continues serving the constituency she represents, Chesterfield County and the Commonwealth.

-Ms. Haley is a Master of the Bench with the Lewis F. Powell, Jr. American Inn of Court, a Fellow of the Virginia Law Foundation, Immediate Past-President of the Greater Richmond Bar Foundation board, and a past-president of the Metropolitan Richmond Women’s Bar Association.
+Ms. Haley is a Master of the Bench with the Lewis F. Powell, Jr. American Inn of Court, a Fellow of the Virginia Law Foundation, a Past-President of the Greater Richmond Bar Foundation board, and a past-president of the Metropolitan Richmond Women’s Bar Association.
 She is also a 2010 recipient of the Influential Women of Virginia Award.

 She is a member of the Association of Professional Responsibility Lawyers, the American Bar Association, and the ABA's Center for Professional Responsibility.

 In her spare time, Ms. Haley teaches group fitness.